Lockdown 2020 (and now 2021) is a real bitch for gym lovers like me.

 – Jon Bon Jovi

-Yep, not content with being the only man in history to have had three great hairstyles, the ever-beautiful Jon Bon Jovi is now teaching us all how to cope with the clusterfuck that is “lockdown”.
+Yep, as well as being the only man in history to have had three great hairstyles, Jon Bon Jovi is now handing out life-changing advice to help us cope with the absolute clusterfuck that is “lockdown”.

 And he hit the nail on the head, didn’t he?